mikejewell/django-taggit/README.rst

 Tags will show up for you automatically in forms and the admin.

 ``django-taggit`` requires Django 1.4.5 or greater.

+If you want to enforce lowercase tags everywhere (recommended, to avoid ending up with tags 'Music' and 'music' which are functionally identical but show up in different taxonomies), add to settings.py:

+``TAGGIT_FORCE_LOWERCASE = True``

 For more info check out the documentation.
 And for questions about usage or development you can contact the